comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 ## Search by Words
 ![Screenshot of it in action.](/images/screen2.png)

+## The Code Structure

+The main portion of the code is in cSharpeCode/Form1.cs, which does all the work.
+cSharpeCode/AppCode/Settings.cs is used to store the API key, in the registry, which is obtained within your Simply Postcode online account. cSharpeCode/AppCode/typeDefs.cs defines a handful of data structures that represent the JSON data returned by the API.

 ## The basic principle is as follows.

 The following text was used with Chat GPT to create the basic example and could be used to create in different languages/platforms etc.